nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

     How long did it take Kubernetes to add the new pods?

-    Nginx Ingress will run healthchecks against the pods, and then begin routing traffic to the **five** new pods.
-Nginx Ingress Controller automatically discovers the new pods and immediately reconfigures it's upstream groups and route traffic to them once marked up/healthy.
+    NGINX Ingress will begin routing traffic to the **five** new pods as soon as the K8s live readiness probes are successful.
+NGINX Ingress Controller automatically discovers the new pods and immediately reconfigures it's upstream groups and route traffic to them once marked up/healthy.

     Caffiene crises averted...